St. Armands

 August 25, 2024

-Response from County Stormwater Operations Manager to this resident photo:
+Response from County Stormwater Operations Manager to a photo (see below) submitted by a St. Armands resident:

 All the drains were inspected and what needed to be cleaned was cleaned.
 This was the one you called to me just prior to Debby coming in.